shreyask-1/trading-bot/README.md

   while the market is closed.
 Orders can no longer queue overnight and all fill at the open.
 - **No margin, ever** (`execute_trade`): buys are rejected when cash is negative, when open buy orders already consume the available cash, or when       total exposure would exceed `MAX_TOTAL_EXPOSURE_PCT` (default 90%).
+A 10% cash reserve is also enforced independently.
 - **Automatic de-leveraging** (`enforce_deleveraging`): if cash is below target, the weakest holdings are sold until cash is restored.
-- **The bot never stops trading for the day** (as requested):
-  `DAILY_LOSS_HALT_PCT` and `MAX_DRAWDOWN_FLATTEN_PCT` default to `0` =
-  disabled.
-The bot buys, sells, and trades all day regardless of how the day is going.
-Both are still available as opt-in guards -- set a positive value (e.g. `DAILY_LOSS_HALT_PCT=3.0`) to re-enable.
-Note the 2026-08-11 loss was NOT a bad trading day; it was margin from overnight order stacking, which the market-hours gate, no-margin rule, and de-leveraging below prevent regardless of the breakers.
+- **Daily-loss protection**: `DAILY_LOSS_HALT_PCT` defaults to 3%.
+It blocks
+  new buys for the rest of the Eastern day after a 3% daily loss, while stops, sells, and de-leveraging continue. `MAX_DRAWDOWN_FLATTEN_PCT` remains 0 by default, so the bot does not automatically flatten the whole account.
 - **Drawdown sizing cut** (`MAX_DRAWDOWN_DELEVERAGE_PCT`, default 5%): while
   drawdown from peak exceeds 5%, new buys are sized at 25%.
 This only shrinks new entries -- it does not stop trading.
 Set to `0` to disable.